Highlights of the Program

 • Gaining insights into the commercialisation journey of a 100 ktpa green ammonia project, including demands and product applications

-• Mapping the market potential of hydrogen derivatives through real-world use cases and readiness analysis
+• Quantifying the market potential of hydrogen derivatives through real-world use cases and readiness analysis

 11:55 - 12:00